jcreedcmu/upsilon-draft/DESIGN.md

 - Their properties include a name, some resources that live on them, acls.

+- Resources feel like quota that can be spent constructing things or acting in some way.
+  There are perhaps generic ones like:
+    - cpu cycles
+    - filesystem space
+    - ram space
+    - network bandwidth
+  and maybe more specific ones, like
+    - cpu cycles for:
+      file type conversion, model training, rendering, (de)compilation
+    - filesystem or ram space for: text files, graphics files, executables, etc.
+    - "privilege points"
+    - local vs. internet bandwidth quota

 ### Player Movement

 - There's a notion of current directory, and current selected file.